-Another benefit of the diamond pattern is it hides the poor condition the subfloor was in.
+Another benefit of the diamond pattern is it hides the poor condition of the subfloor.
 There’s only so much wood putty can fix! 😉

-This post is extremely detailed making it rather long, but I wanted to provide as much detail to you as possible.
+This post is exceptionally detailed making it rather long, but I wanted to provide as much detail to you as possible.
 Thus, helping you to complete this project without any hitches.

 A few good to know facts.

-Several years ago when I removed the carpet from our stairs to paint them, I was disgusted by the filth I found under the carpet.
-That said, I shouldn’t have been surprised to find the same nastiness under the carpet in my office.
+Several years ago when I removed the carpet from our stairs to paint them, I was disgusted by the filth I found under it.
+That said, I shouldn’t have been surprised to see the same nastiness under it in my office.

 If you decide to try this project, hopefully, it won’t be as bad as mine was!
-I just want you to be prepared for what you might find under your carpet!
+I want to prepare you for what you might find under your carpet!

-My subfloor was also very unlevel with noticeable height differences where 2 pieces of plywood meet.
-I tried to apply putty to these areas to join the two pieces.
+My subfloor was also very unlevel with noticeable height differences where two pieces of plywood meet.
+I tried to apply putty to these areas to join the two boards.
 You will see these areas in the photos.
 Fingers crossed that you don’t have this problem too!

 Remember, as with any DIY project, SAFETY FIRST!
 Please be sure to wear safety glasses or goggles and leather gloves during this process since there are LOTS of staples, tacks, and sharp edges involved in removing carpet and padding.
 Be careful!

-To help break up this project, do each of the following steps per section of carpet and padding that is removed.
+To help break up this project, do the following steps for each section of carpet and padding you remove.
 This can be tedious work, so breaking it up into smaller chunks helps a lot!